 After Beyonce performed during the halftime show, the former University of Nevada quarterback found his stride and took over the second half, and this difference may have been caused by a blackout.

-With just nine starts entering this matchup, did Baltimore figure out how to stop the dual-threat quarterback that took the NFL by storm?
+With just nine starts entering this matchup for Kaepernick, did Baltimore figure out how to stop the dual-threat quarterback that took the NFL by storm?

 It was at this point the momentum of the game changed, and San Fran would close the game on a 25-6 run, but it still wouldn't be enough.
 Justin Tucker hit a 38-yard field goal late in the game to go up five points.
 That run also included two points at the end of the game when Sam Koch took a safety instead of taking a chance on a punt.